Cog-Creators/Red-DiscordBot/docs/intents.rst

 ------------------------

-When your bot ceases to be a small bot Discord will require you to verify your bot before allowing it to join more servers and gain privileged intents.
+When your bot ceases to be a small bot Discord will require you to verify your bot before allowing it to continue using privileged intents.
 If you've read the previous section, you will know that we do **not** support public bots.
 Logically, we also do not provide help for the verification process.